MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/gaze-and-dwell-eyes.md

 ---
 title: Eye-gaze and dwell
-description: Overview of the eye-gaze and dwell input model.
+description: Get started with an overview of the eye-gaze and dwell input model, including interaction models, design guidelines, and unique challenges.
 author: sostel
 ms.author: sostel
 ms.date: 10/29/2019